Beth Allen (golfer)

-Beth Allen (born December 6, 1981) is an American professional golfer who has played on the LPGA Tour and the Ladies European Tour (LET).
+Beth Allen (born December 6, 1981) is an American professional golfer.
+She played on the LPGA Tour and the Ladies European Tour (LET).
 She won three times on the LET and became the first American to win the LET Order of Merit.

-Early life
+Early life and amateur career

 Allen grew up in San Diego, California and started to play golf at age 16.
 She credits her father, PGA Professional Jim Allen, as the most influential individual in her career.

 Allen attended California State University at Northridge and became the first from her school to qualify for the LPGA Tour.

-Career
+Professional career

 Allen turned professional after finishing tied for 25th at the 2004 LPGA Final Qualifying Tournament.
 She played on the LPGA Tour from 2005 to 2008 with a best finish of T23 at the 2006 Wendy's Championship for Children.
 She played in the 2006 US Women's Open but did not make the cut.

 Allen finished sixth at LET Final Qualifying School to qualify for the Ladies European Tour for the 2008 season.
 In 2009, recorded a career best T3 at the SAS Ladies Masters at Larvik Golfklubb in Norway.
 In 2010, her season-best finish was T7 at the ABN AMRO Ladies Open in the Netherlands, and she finished T9 at the UNIQA Ladies Golf Open in Austria.